Welcome to Efficient Labs

 The tool tracks progress so a developer can stop and resume.
 It is the front door for evaluation customers and is designed to make the moment between "I have hardware" and "I have it running my code" as short and frustration-free as possible.

-3D Viewer
+Board Viewer

 Energy Profiler

 The tool a customer uses to answer the question "how long will the battery in my product last."
-The customer describes their device (which Efficient processor, which sensors, which radio), describes what the device actually does (read a sensor, send a packet), and picks a battery; the tool plots expected lifetime against how often the device fires, with comparison curves showing the same workload running on a competitor's MCU.
+The customer describes their device (which Efficient processor, which sensors, which radio), describes what the device actually does (read a sensor, send a packet), and picks a battery; the tool plots expected lifetime against how often the device fires, with comparison curves showing the same workload running on other MCU's available today.
+It removes all the duty-cycle and milliwatt-hour math a customer would otherwise need to do to evaluate us.